danmartinez78/CarND-Path-Planning-Project/README.md

 A really helpful resource for doing this project and creating smooth trajectories was using http://kluge.in-chemnitz.de/opensource/spline/, the spline function is in a single hearder file is really easy to use.

+## Path Generation

+In order to generate the required paths for safe highway navigation, several steps were taken.
+The system starts in a KEEPLANE behavior state with a desired speed of 0.01.
+The first step in the planning process is to utilize the observed state of other cars in the scene and make a simple prediction.
+The state of every car in the scene, as reported by sensor fusion, is propagated into the future based on the car's current spped and a fixed horizon based on the number of points left pver from the previous path and a fixed time delta of 0.02 seconds per step.

+Once the prediction is made, behavior planning is performed.
+The behavior planning is a very straightforward FSM that consists of 5 states: KEEPLANE, PLCL, PLCR, LCL, LCR.
+If we are currently in the LANEKEEP state a look ahead is made, if a car is detected in the same lane ahead of us, we attempt to look for an available lane to change into.
+A check is made of adjacent lanes to ensure there is an available window to maneuver in.

+If a lane is available, the behavior state PLCL or PLCR is entered.
+Speed is adjusted and another check is made to ensore the lane is open.
+The lane change is then performed by switching to the LCL or LCR state.
+In this state a smoothing factor is adjusted in increments of +/- 0.1.
+This smotting factor increments the current_lane variable until the state of the ego vehicle is within the bounds of the lane.
+This ensures that the spline trajectory generation is smooth when switching lanes.
+Overall the algorithms perform marginally well, although there are several tuning parameters that need to be adjusted in order to achieve desired performance.

+Improved prediction by attempting to compute a delta in d as well as s may help to detect vehicles that are changing lanes around us.
+A dynamic look ahead distance and speed matching of leading vehicles as well as lane change openings may produce better trajectories.
+In addition, less course utility scoring of lanes may yield better performance of the behavior planner.

 ---

 ## Dependencies